tonyrog/erlister/README.md

 State machine language heavily inspired by ALISTER.

 ## The language

 Erlister is a language to define state machines and its behaviour.
-The langauge defines a number of sections and defines two types of machines namely: atomic machines and composed machines.
+The language defines a number of sections and defines two types of machines namely: atomic machines and composed machines.
 The common sections are

-- in paramater section
+- in parameter section
 - def variable section
 - out variable section
 - clock section